jonlpersson/ed-latimore/site/_posts/2022-07-16-ed-latimores-top-11-authenticity-quotes.md

 > If you live an authentic, honest, and transparent life, you remove all targets for attack.
 This infuriates people.
 >
-> The only thing that makes someone angrier than a person they can't control is someone they can't shame into feeling bad about it.&nbsp;
+> The only thing that makes someone angrier than a person they can't control is someone they can't shame into feeling bad about it.

 ---

 ![ed latimore authenticity authenticity quotes &quot;authenticity is easy living with passion&quot;](/assets/images/posts/becomeyourbestself.png){: width="2160" height="2160"}

-> It’s easy to become your best self when what you pursue aligns with your passion.&nbsp;
+> It’s easy to become your best self when what you pursue aligns with your passion.
 >
-> The moment you begin to live for another’s desires is the moment you lose authenticity.&nbsp;
+> The moment you begin to live for another’s desires is the moment you lose authenticity.

 ---